Bolshoi ballet dancer denies guilt at acid attack trial

 "A crime was committed.
 It must be solved.
 If Pavel's guilt is proven, he should be punished," Bolshoi spokeswoman Katerina Novikova said on Monday.
 "In any case, for us this situation is tragic - it involves our friends and colleagues."

-In court Dmitrichenko said he had told Zarutsky about alleged corruption at the Bolshoi and accused Filin of playing favorites in the distribution of financial grants.
+In court Dmitrichenko said he had told Zarutsky about alleged corruption at the Bolshoi and accused Filin of playing favourites in the distribution of financial grants.

 The scandal over the attack has damaged the theatre's reputation and that of its management and stars.